**Update: Check out the completed Father’s Day Tie here

 Do you want to know what my husband is getting for Father’s Day?
 He has already made a request, so it is an easy one for me this year on figuring out what to get him.
-Normally, I like the kids to do their own Father’s Day Gifts without much help from Mom (and they still will…something like this or this), but I can not deny this request!
+Normally, I like the kids to do their own Father’s Day Gifts without much help from Mom, but I cannot deny this request!
 He wants an updated Father’s Day Tie!

 I made this tie for his first Father’s Day when our son was just over 3 months old.
 Growing up we made a picture collage tie for my Dad one year and I remember not being excited when my Dad decided to wear it.
 I figured he was wearing it to be nice and was probably just as embarrassed to wear it as I was that he was wearing it!
 LOL